Registration / Re-registration

 You can request to use a common name by filling out the form to request the use of a common name

-International students
+International Students

 I’m looking for information about studying at the University of Montpellier.
 Where can I find it?

-You can find information about enrollment and studying at the University of Montpellier on the “Study at the University of Montpellier” page and on the Faculty’s enrollment page.
+You’ll find information about enrollment and studying at the University of Montpellier on the “Study at the University of Montpellier” page and on the Faculty’s enrollment page.

 Special Study Program (RSE)

-Special circumstances
+Special Circumstances

-Can I register on behalf of someone else?
+Can I register on someone else’s behalf?

 Can I register by mail?